sandialabs/slycat/docs/source/manual/DAC_Manual/CombiningModels.rst

    **Figure 46: Selecting models to use for creating a combined model.**

-Once compatible models have been selected, push the Continue button to advance the wizard.
-The final dialog allows you to name and mark the model the combined model, in the same way that new models are named (see Figure 11).
-After naming the model, an indicator and accompanying message window will be presented to show progress and any problems making the combined model (see Figure 13).
+Once compatible models have been selected, push the *Continue* button to advance the wizard.
+The final dialog allows you to name and mark the model the combined model, in the same way that new models are named (see :ref:`NameModel`).
+After naming the model, an indicator and accompanying message window will be presented to show progress and any problems making the combined model (see Figure 13 in :ref:`NameModel`).